lucasjofre/Game-of-Life/README.md

-# Game-of-Life
+# Game of Life - Pygame
-Game of Life implementation in pygame
+Visualization of Conway's Game of Life, using pygame

+## Table of contents